anhdung2k1/contactless-checking/doc/user_guide.md

 This to control which domains can access resource hosted on a difference domain (cross-origin requests).
 By default, browsers block cross-origin requests for security reasons, CORs Policy to allow specific domains to access to Spring Boot resources.

-In the context of the `Contactless Checking (CK) Server` which provides API endpoints for a web client to interact between client-web service, setting a proper CORS policy is essential to allow secure cross-origin interactions.
+In the context of the `Contactless Checking (CK) Server` which provides API endpoints for a client to interact between client service, setting a proper CORS policy is essential to allow secure cross-origin interactions.

 #### Preflight Request